 Where to See Paris Christmas Lights:

 Visitors to Paris at Christmas are in for a treat.
-From the end of November, Paris turns on its Christmas magic with thousands of Christmas fairy lights, showing that it is truly the “City of Light”.
+Towards the end of November, Paris turns on its Christmas magic with thousands of Christmas fairy lights, showing that it is truly the “City of Light”.
 And, there are some interesting lighting concepts to enjoy as well.

 Paris Christmas Lights